djhohnstein/KittyLitter/README.md

 # KittyLitter

-This project was made for an upcoming PRCCDC event.
+This project was made for an upcoming event.
 It is comprised of two components, `KittyLitter.exe` and `KittyScooper.exe`.
 This will bind across TCP, SMB, and MailSlot channels to communicate credential material to lowest privilege attackers.

 ## KittyLitter